noawe-boi/NoahsObsidianSync/Physics FA2 Grade 11.md

 ##### Identify relationships and trends
 The relationship between
 ##### Explain the relationship and demonstrate understanding of sound wave physics
+While the **graph INSTERT LABELS** does appear curved. because i understand sound waves i can say its linear
 ##### Discuss Deviations from expected relationship and explore potential explanations